Norrona Lyngen Flex1 Review

 Weather Resistance

 First off, the Lyngen Flex1 don't provide as much weather resistance as most other ski pants on the market.
 Their fabric isn't waterproof, so if lots of liquid water is present, these pants will not keep you dry.
 However, they will repel dry snow, and we found them plenty protective for backcountry ski tours in light flurries.
 They're also treated with a DWR coating, meaning they will repel some liquid water until the DWR washes or rubs off.
+If the snow is really coming down, or if we expect to be skiing through deep powder, these pants don't have enough weather protection.

 Fit and Comfort

-The Norrona Lyngen Flex1 softshells are made with the best softshell material we've seen in a long time.
-It is much thinner than most other soft shell fabrics, and it's fairly stretchy.
+The Norrona Lyngen Flex1 softshells are made with a high quality softshell fabric.
+It is much thinner than most other softshell, and it's fairly stretchy.
 The whole reason we wear softshells in the backcountry is for increased freedom of movement, and these thin pants don't hold us back or get in the way when we want to move fast, take big steps, or scramble over technical terrain.
+The fit is on the loose and baggy side of the spectrum — but not too loose.

 Ventilation

+The Lyngen Flex1 pants feature an extremely breathable shell fabric.
+We tested these pants by touring at a fast pace on our local skin tracks, and without fail, they kept us from overheating.
+Hot air moves easily through the fabric, keeping our internal environment cool and comfortable.
 One downside to the Lyngen's ventilation capability is the thin mesh screen used to cover the opening when the vent is unzipped.
 In general, we don't like vents with mesh because this screen usually limits airflow.
-The mesh used by Norrona is very fine and doesn't prevent much air transfer.
-However, the shell fabric is so breathable that we rarely even reach for the vent zippers in the first place.
-And when we do, the vents work well enough.
+The mesh used by Norrona is very fine and doesn't prevent air transfer.
+And, the shell fabric is so breathable that we rarely even reach for the vent zippers in the first place.

 Warmth

 Because of their incredible breathability and lack of insulation, the Lyngen Flex1 is not a warm pant.
 As our bodies heat the air inside of the pants, this warm air easily finds its way out through the fabric, leaving our legs almost as if we weren't wearing these pants at all.
 The only way to stay warm in these pants is to layer underneath them or to keep moving while touring.
+Resort skiers won't find these pants warm enough for most days at the ski hill, even with long underwear layered underneath.

 Features

 The Lyngen Flex1 has good features that make life in the backcountry a breeze.
 With four pockets, there is plenty of room for a transceiver, phone, lip balm, ski strap, neck gaiter, and other small accessories.
 The right thigh pocket has a sleeve for an avalanche transceiver, which keeps the device upright and positioned comfortably along the outside of the thigh.
+There are elastic gaiters that fit easily but securely over ski boots, and the gaiters even have nylon straps that can tighten the fit even more, preventing snow from getting into the pants.
+The shells don't have a zipper to adjust the circumference of the cuff around the boot, but there are buttons that can make the pant shell fit tighter at the cuff.

 Style

 These pants have a tailored, athletic look that we like.
 There are a few different color options, but we don't think any of them are that great.
 The pants fit well, which goes a long way toward making them look good.
 But something about the zipper color highlights isn't too appealing.
+We tend to favor pants with solid color blocks that leave the highlights to the upper body.

 Should You Buy the Norrona Lyngen Flex1?